Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-confessions-of-an-eco-hypocrite.html.markdown

 published: false
 title: "2022 podcast series: Confessions of an eco hypocrite"
 category: opinion
-date: 2022-03-21T11:35:35.948Z
+date: 2022-03-01T11:35:35.948Z
-cover_image: /images/uploads/01-2021-podcast_website_thumbnail.jpg
+cover_image: /images/uploads/march22_podcast_thumbnail_large.jpg
-summary: In this month’s episode we’re discussing eco hypocrisy, and what can actually have an impact when it comes to reducing our emissions.
-We’ll also be talking about how individual action relates to system change.
+summary: Self-confessed climate hypocrite Sami Grover joins us to discuss if our actions really do make a difference.
 author: FlightFree UK
-read_time_minute: 8
+read_time_minute: 5
 ---
 *This is episode 3 of our 2022 podcast series.
 Listen to the episode here \[link to Podbean/hosting site] and find other episodes and previous series [here](/podcast/).*

+### In this month’s episode we’re discussing eco hypocrisy, and what can actually have an impact when it comes to reducing our emissions.

+#### We’ll also be talking about how individual action relates to system change.

 Our guest is Sami Grover, who will talk about using our individual leverage for positive impact on our environment, in a world that doesn’t always make it easy to do so.
 His book ‘We’re All Climate Hypocrites Now’ has been described as ‘honest’ and ‘insightful’ as well as a ‘tour de force for hope’.